Squarespace Fluid Engine Not Working

 Fluid Engine Not Available

 The Fluid Engine is only available on Squarespace 7.1.
-If you are on 7.0, the Fluid Engine does not appear - you use the Classic Editor.
+If you are on 7.0, the Fluid Engine does not appear, and you use the Classic Editor instead.
 Check your site version in your account settings.
 Migrating from 7.0 to 7.1 is required to access the Fluid Engine.

 Grid Not Visible in Editor